 The American Express Green card is a charge card, which means that you can’t carry a balance on it from month to month.
 You will need to pay it off in full.
 This requires careful planning with your cash.

 Having a charge card can be a good thing if you have a large purchase coming up because there are no spending limits.
 In other words, there is no credit limit, but you will need to pay off the card in full each and every month.

 Yes, you can upgrade your Amex Green card to other American Express cards.
-As a general rule, you can upgrade it to other cards that earn Membership Rewards points and are also charge cards, like the American Express® Platinum Card®.
+As a general rule, you can upgrade it to other cards that earn Membership Rewards points and are also charge cards, like the The Platinum Card® from American Express.